 Are there any wildlife hazards in Sao Tome?

-It’s advisable to avoid insect bites by wearing long sleeves and trousers and / or wearing insect repellant with DEET as malaria present on Sao Tome.
-For comprehensive health advise on visiting Sao Tome please visit www.fitfortravel.nhs.uk.
+Try to avoid insect bites by wearing long sleeves and trousers, and/or wear insect repellent with DEET, as malaria is present on Sao Tome.
+For comprehensive health advice on visiting Sao Tome please visit www.fitfortravel.nhs.uk.

 In our experience these are the best times of the year to visit Sao Tome and Principe: